-Aurora Brambles East is one of three independent day schools across Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).
+Aurora Brambles East is an independent day school in Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).

 About our School: